We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It’s hard to say whether 2020 was a good or a bad year for cycling.
 It all depends on whom you ask.
 It’s safe to say that it was the best and the worst year at the same time.

 The interest of regular people in cycling skyrocketed.
 When the coronavirus shut down gyms and public transportation, most people turned to bicycles as an alternative.
 In March, leisure-bike sales grew by 121% in the US.
 As a result, bicycle shops ended up with empty shelves by April.
 Similarly, sales of indoor trainers and rollers increased by 268%.

 The industry is still recovering from this blow and shelves in many shops in the US are still empty.
-Will they go back to original stocks by 2021?
+Will they go back to original stock numbers by the end of 2021 or even by the end of 2022?
 It’s hard to say.